How to Start a Daycare

 - Make sure all paperwork for each child is complete and easy to find.

-- Know how and when best to discipline (get children to quiet down, etc.).
+- Know-how to discipline (get children to quiet down, etc.).

 - Ensure the safety of all children